 In the mapping work, EUREKA utilizes a digital platform developed by Ignite Procurement AS.
 The platform simplifies the implementation of due diligence assessments in accordance with the requirements of the Transparency Act.
-Through the platform, EUREKA has gained a systematic overview of suppliers for goods and services linked to its activities, with a total purchase value exceeding NOK 100,000 from 2023 to 2024.
-Based on this overview, the platform has conducted initial assessments of the risk of negative impact on fundamental human rights and decent working conditions.
+Through the platform, EUREKA has gained a systematic overview of suppliers for goods and services linked to its activities, with a total purchase value exceeding NOK 100,000 in 2024.
+Based on this overview, the EUREKA has conducted an assessments of the risk of negative impact on fundamental human rights and decent working conditions.